scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/12-phase-two-areas-development.md

 This plan provides a thematic framework through which we can demonstrate the development and re-focusing of Scotland’s skills system.

 We will adopt a thematic approach to engage with colleagues across the Scottish Government, agencies and skills system, and develop a set of initial propositions that can be tested at the National Economic Forum in December 2019.
-We will report regularly to Ministers on progress, and engage workers, employers, educational institutions and independent experts to enable us to harness expertise and develop a collective vision for the skills system.
+We will engage workers, employers, educational institutions and independent experts to harness expertise and deliver our vision for the skills system.

-As we take this work forward, we will consider the National, regional and local dimensions of the effective skills delivery in the future including in remote, rural and island communities.
+As we take this work forward, we will consider the regional and local dimensions of the effective skills delivery in the future including in remote, rural and island communities.

 We will ensure continued stakeholder input into further updates to the Plan.